AurelieBnc/blog-pro/README.md

-# Projet de Formation OCR - Création d'un Blog Professionnel
+# Creation of a Professional Blog PHP
+OCR Training Project -

 ## Built with